bpblakely/VBEST-Algorithm/README.md

-VBEST: A Velocity Based Estimation Sampling Technique for Twitter Data
+## VBEST: A Velocity Based Estimates for Sampling Tweets

+Citation
+``
+Buskirk, T. & Blakely, B. (2021).
+Sweet Tweets!
+Investigating the Performance of a New Method for Probability-Based Twitter Sampling Trent D. Buskirk, Novak Family Distinguished Professor of Data Science, BGSU Brian Blakely, Computer Science and Mathematics Major, BGSU``

 <!-- TABLE OF CONTENTS -->
 <details>